 - AM, from "I Have No Mouth and I Must Scream".

-- The various incarnations of Omnius and Erasmus in the Dune prequels.
+- The various incarnations of Omnius and Erasmus in the Legends of Dune prequels.

 - Neuromancer, Wintermute, and friends, from William Gibson's "cyberspace" novels.